 Hello everyone.
-Today, we’re going to talk about load testing with HeadSpin.
+Today, we’re going to talk about mobile app load testing with HeadSpin.
 My name is Aaron Gibson – I’m a Software Developer here at HeadSpin.
 I work primarily on backend stuff, and I’ve worked on single sign-on.
 I’ve worked on other infrastructure-related stuff [as well].

-Today, we’re going to talk about load testing and how, at HeadSpin, we use load testing to help better understand how we can improve the app development for our users and customers.
-We’re going to talk quickly about load testing with HeadSpin – what we support and offer.
+Today, we’re going to talk about load testing for mobile applications and how, at HeadSpin, we use load testing to help better understand how we can improve the app development for our users and customers.
+We’re going to talk quickly about mobile app load testing with HeadSpin – what we support and offer.
 We’re going to talk about playbooks, which are the main, dominant aspect of load testing.
 Basically, playbooks are the script that you – or a set of scripts, if you will – that run on the different targets and simulate the load.
 And then, we’re going to have a demo to show how this all plays together.
 We can schedule tests, we’ll demo running a test, we’ll demo how this integrates a little with the performance monitoring UI as well.

 I think most of the time developers get caught up in stuff like unit testing and integration testing and smoke testing, and these are extremely important.
 They verify the functionality of an app, they verify that the app behaves as expected, they verify that the user-expected input results in expected output.
 But in real life, when you actually deploy an application, a lot of things that get overlooked [revolve around] what happens when multiple users hit the system at the same time.